Table of Contents

 - “For this is the will of God, your sanctification: that you should abstain from sexual immorality; that each of you should know how to possess his own vessel in sanctification and honor” (1 Thessalonians 4:3-4).
 All who have a real sense of what is involved in being a Christian know that the children of God are under obligation as His followers to bring all their passions, their physical, and mental powers into perfect subordination to His will.
 They are to resist sexual temptation.

-God Gives Victory
+God Gives Power

 The Lord promised to give men and women the power to overcome the sin of lust.
 “No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it” (1 Corinthians 10:13).